2012 Mongolian parliamentary election: Campaign

 A large share of the posters were for individual candidates, though showing party logos, which were perceived as being aimed at voters in specific constituencies.
 By contrast, advertising on television was much broader and much more focused on the parties.

 A spate of mining concessions to foreign companies has led to an influx of money into the country.
 This was also followed by accusations of corruption and a lack of accountability over the political leadership for squandering the country's natural resources and at least tacitly tolerating the mistreatment of Mongolian workers at mines operated by foreign companies.
 All political parties campaigned against corruption before the election.
 Mining and Energy Minister Dashdorjiin Zorigt said that "the only way out of this situation is to have more growth that is more just."
 According to the opinion polling firm, Sumati Luvsandendev, 90% of Mongolians believe that politicians benefit from some form of "special arrangements" over mining concessions to foreign companies.
-Rapper Tugsjargal Munkherdene, also known as "Gee," partook in campaigning against corruption. including a controversial video clip against the alleged exploitation by ethnic Chinese.
+Rapper Tugsjargalyn Munkh-Erdene, also known as "Big Gee," partook in campaigning against corruption. including a controversial video clip against the alleged exploitation by ethnic Chinese.
 As a result of public pressure, there was a speculation of tightening restrictions for investment in the mining sector after the election.

 The MPRP campaigned on a platform of "resource nationalism."
 Reuters suggested its participation in government could impact the mining sector, including the Tavan Tolgoi coal project, which the MPRP wants controlled by Mongolians.
 Other issues included variations by the parties on how to use the windfall from mining concessions most efficiently, including pensions, infrastructure and other subsidies for local industries.
-The Democratic Party expressed it was best placed to help the poor and unemployed, while calling the Mongolian People's Party held to the elite and foreign mining interests.
+The DP expressed it was best placed to help the poor and unemployed, while calling the MPP held to the elite and foreign mining interests.